 Summit Preparatory – Redwood City, CA

-Students follow a project-based learning curriculum with students learning through hands-on projects and group learning.
+Students follow a project-based learning curriculum.
+In fact, students learn through hands-on projects and group learning.
 With an AP participation rate of 100%, students take 6 or more AP courses and at least on AP exam.

 College Preparatory – Oakland, CA

-This Bay Area high school is small with just 360 students and has a low student teacher ratio of 7 to 1.
-The school places a strong emphasis on English – all students take an extra year of English and are encouraged to develop their interest and proficiency in the subject.
-The school boasts high standard test scores – of the 348 APS exams taken in 2019, 88% of its students got a 4 or 5.
+This Bay Area high school is small, with just 360 students; accordingly, it has a low student teacher ratio of 7 to 1.
+The school places a strong emphasis on English; all students take an extra year of English and are encouraged to develop their interest and proficiency in the subject.
+The school boasts high standard test scores: of the 348 APS exams taken in 2019, 88% of its students got a 4 or 5.
 School tuition is higher than tuition at UCLA and UC Berkeley.

 The Harker School – San Jose, CA